Xsaven/laravel-intelect-admin/docs/en/model_form_form_fields.md

 Map
 ------------
-The map field refers to the network resource, and if there is a problem with the network refer to [form Component Management](model_form/form_field_management.md) to remove the component.
+The map field refers to the network resource, and if there is a problem with the network refer to [form Component Management](/en/model_form_form_field_management.md) to remove the component.

-Used to select the latitude and longitude, `$latitude`, `$longitude` for the latitude and longitude field, using Tencent map when `locale` set of laravel `iszh_CN`, otherwise use Google Maps:
+Used to select the latitude and longitude, `$latitude`, `$longitude` for the latitude and longitude field, using Google Maps:
 ```php
 $form->map($latitude, $longitude, $label);